llinkz/directTDoA/README.md

 # directTDoA v7.10

+>### Hmmm latest KiwiSDR software broke directTDoA (no GNSS/GPS detected), let's see if I can figure out what's the problem or simply wait.
+(03-Jan-2024) - Happy New Year ?
+---
 >### RESTRICTION BECAUSE OF MAPBOX ABUSE (11-aug-2023)
 >### directTDoA code is now running in degraded mode as the Mapbox token is no longer valid (solution below)